xregistry/spec/core/spec.md

 2. as part of the Registry contents.
 This is useful when it is desirable to view the entire Registry as a single document - such as an "export" type of scenario.
-See the [Retrieving the Registry](#retrieving-the-registry) section (the `model` query parameter) for more information on this option.
+See the [Retrieving the Registry](#retrieving-the-registry) section (the `?model` query parameter) for more information on this option.

 Regardless of how the model is retrieved, the overall format is as follows: